 If this was a regular short talk, it would have been ended by now.
 But this conversation continued.

-“Right, but there must be something unique about the way you think while traveling, right?”
+“Right, but there must be something unique about the way you think while travelling, right?”

 “Well, yes.
 I turn into a child while traveling.”